Comparing the Best Fulfillment Strategies for Your eCommerce Business

 Next Step: Integrating Your Fulfillment Software

-As you consider what fulfillment software to use, you should also think about how it will integrate to the rest of your retail systems.
+As you consider what fulfillment software to use, you should also think about how it will integrate to the rest of your retail systems and your existing inventory management strategy.
 While these strategies will help improve your fulfillment processes, they do add complexity to your operations.

 When using a 3PL, drop shipper, or supplier directly, you must communicate order status, amount, and invoices back and forth with them.
 You need this information in both your eCommerce platform to show an order is complete and financial system like an ERP to recognize revenue from a shipped order.